colmanmcguan/Tail-Time/README.md

 * Set the desired timeout value

 ## Modified Tor Instance
-The modified instance of Tor is used to log cell sequences of a website trace.
+The modified instance of Tor is used to emit cell sequences of a webpage trace to the cell logger.
+Tor is run in docker for this experiment.

-TODO: implement cell emitter

 ## Tor Cell Logger
-The cell logger captures and stores the cells emitted from Tor for each website trace.
+The cell logger captures and stores the cells emitted from Tor for each webpage trace in a csv file.
+For each webpage load, the cell logger is restarted.
+It takes a single parameter -- the name of the file to write to.

+## Controller
+The controller sets up Tor, the cell logger, and webpage accesses to collect data for each trace.

-TODO: implement cell logger
+TODO: implement main control script

 ## Trace Padding
 Padding is added to cell sequences to make traces for different websites appear similar.